-A few short years ago, TV streaming didn’t even exist, and we were perfectly happy with our free-to-air selection, occasionally supplemented by some pay TV.
-Nowadays, however, it’s tough to imagine life without it, and even having an internet connection which occasionally causes buffering is enough to throw us into a fit.
-Add to that the fact that we now use our phones and tablets for internet, and need faster connections for things like complicated video games and voice calling, and all of a sudden broadband is a huge part of our lives.
+A few short years ago, streaming TV didn’t even exist, and most people were perfectly happy with the free-to-air channels, occasionally supplemented by some pay TV.
+Nowadays, it’s tough to imagine life without streaming, and even having an internet connection which occasionally causes buffering is enough to throw us into a fit.
+Add to that the fact that we now use our phones and tablets for internet, and need faster connections for things like complex video games and voice calling, and all of a sudden broadband is a huge part of our lives.

 That’s where the NBN came in, but with it came an increasingly complicated range of different technologies.
 On first look, the array of different connection options available can be daunting, but if you can learn how to weed out the fluff and focus purely on the critical information, things become a whole lot easier.
 While the large number of internet service providers in the marketplace can make things seem complicated, the competition also means there’s plenty of choice and a whole lot of value.
 Finding the best plan for you isn’t always entirely straightforward, but if you know what you’re looking for you should end up with a deal to suit your needs.